NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 - A new build system requires the developers become familiarized with it
   - Specially when this build system uses its own description language.
-  + However, Meson is well documented, and its language is easy to grasp, specially for those familiarized with Python.
+  + However, Meson is well documented, and its Python-esque language is easy to grasp.

 - A new build system indirectly brings its own dependencies to the Nix project
   - In particular, the reference implementation of Meson is written in Python.
-  - Further, this reference implementation generates script files meant to be consumed by Ninja, a tool written in C++ that acts like a Make replacement.
+  - Further, this reference implementation generates script files meant to be consumed by Ninja.
+  - Ninja is a tool written in C++ that acts like a `make` replacement.
   - This particular setting brings concerns about complexifying the bootstrap route.
   + Given that Nix is currently written in C++, we can assume a C++ compiler as part of such a bootstrap route.
   + There are full-featured alternative tools that replace Meson and Ninja.